neoforged/Documentation/docs/misc/gametest.md

     // The number of ticks that the game test will run until it automatically fails "max_ticks": 400,

-    // The number of ticks that are used to setup everying required for the game test
+    // The number of ticks that are used to setup everything required for the game test
     // This is not counted towards the maximum number of ticks the test can take
     // If not specified, defaults to 0
     "setup_ticks": 50,